-As a carnivore, I always make sure to buy my meat locally and at the cheapest price possible.
+carnivore former carnivore, I always make sure to buy my meat locally and at the cheapest price possible.
 It is not easy.
 Most butcheries are B2C (business to consumers) and sell their meat at astronomical prices.

-1. Look for a slaughterhouse
+1. Look For a Slaughterhouse

 Restaurants buy their meat at wholesale prices, which can be up to three times cheaper.

 4. Look for a farmer directly

 Find below a butchery directory.
-Right now, there aren’t many because I haven’t been traveling much, so I’ll add the new ones as I go.
+Right now, there aren’t many butcheries because I haven’t been traveling much, so I’ll add the new ones as I go.

 The following butcheries are places where I have bought my meat, and that I recommend.

 There is only one place to go buy your meat to: Foodmet.
 Foodmet is a giant hall with B2B butcheries that open for B2C on Friday, Saturday, and Sunday.
-You can buy delicious meat for wholesale prices.
+You can buy delicious meat at wholesale prices.